jpboehman/task-tracker/README.md

-# Getting Started with Create React App
+# Getting started with the Task Tracker React app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).